 Bloom deployment modes

-But, Bloom is significantly more useful when both the client and server components are used together.
+But, Bloom/Explore is significantly more useful when both the client and server components are used together.
 In a multi-user, team, or multi-team environment, where collaboration between users is essential, user access control is needed, and persistent, reliable storage is non-negotiable, you will need to use the two components together.
 Further, as explained in Neo4j Desktop hosted Bloom client, the Bloom server component is now required when the client connects to a remotely hosted Neo4j database.

 There are several deployment modes possible for Bloom.

-Bloom app in Neo4j Desktop
+Explore app in Neo4j Desktop

-Without the Bloom server
+Without the server plugin

-Since local storage is not considered persistent over the long term, consider exporting Perspectives if you wish to preserve them and to avoid accidental deletion or overwrites (see Storage and sharing for more information on how to do so).
-Be careful with the Clear Cache option (in Experimental features), as it removes all locally stored data including any stored Perspectives.
+Since local storage is not considered persistent in the long term, consider exporting Perspectives if you wish to preserve them and to avoid accidental deletion or overwrites (see Storage and sharing for more information on how to do so).
+Be careful with the Clear Cache option (in Experimental features), as it removes all locally stored data including any stored Perspectives. |

-With the Bloom server
+With the server plugin

 Bloom web app hosted by Neo4j database server